 All financial liabilities are initially recognized at the fair value of the consideration received less directly attributable transaction costs.
 After initial recognition, other financial liabilities are subsequently measured at amortized cost using the EIR method.
-Gains and losses are recognized in the profit or loss when the liabilities are derecognized or impaired, as well as through the amortization process.
+Gains and losses are recognized in the consolidated statement of comprehensive income when the liabilities are derecognized or impaired, as well as through the amortization process.